oracle-livelabs/database/23cfree/config_tools/config_tools.md

     ```
     ![Download Software](images/tools-1-3.png " ")

 4. Test out SQLcl by connecting to the database.
-Notice the command is sql not sqlplus
+Notice the command is sql not sqlplus.
     ```
     <copy>
     sql / as sysdba